 Alderney hosts a surprising number of festivals, most of which take place in May.
 The top event is Alderney Week, which welcomes in the summer months.
-There are also sailing regattas, fishing events and wildlife walks.
+Sailing regattas, fishing events and wildlife walks are also a vital part of Alderney holidays and culture.

 New Year’s Day